 - Protect the heart during a heart attack

-Low levels of CoQ10 are very commonly associated with various heart ailments, coronary heart failure (CHF) in particular, so including it on my Top 5 list was a no-brainer.
+Low levels of CoQ10 are very commonly associated with various heart ailments, coronary heart failure (CHF) in particular, so including it on our Top 5 list was a no-brainer.

 Our bodies can produce CoQ10, but that amount decreases as we age.
 So a CoQ10 supplement is the best way to go.
-I tell all my patients over 50—and especially those with a history of CHF—to take at least 200 mg of CoQ10 supplements daily, 100 mg in the morning, and 100 mg at night.
+People over 50—and especially those with a history of CHF—could benefit from taking at least 200 mg of CoQ10 supplements daily, 100 mg in the morning, and 100 mg at night.

 CoQ10 can be taken in addition to most mainstream cardiovascular drugs, but take note: CoQ10 supplementation is essential if you take a statin drug for cholesterol management—statins limit your body’s production of CoQ10.